achigbrow/kiddogo/docs/user-stories.md

 * As a parent, I want the ability to set what time this program will run on the days selected to run so that it aligns with when my child will be waking up for school.

-* As a parent, I want to select from a list of tasks what should be included in my child needs to complete each morning in order to get ready.

 * As a parent, I want the ability to set a timer for how long the child has to complete the task sequence each morning so that my child is ready when it is time to leave.